Title: Here’s the Thing

 As she waits for Prim to explain her radio silence and she begins to forge new friendships, Zel feels strung between two worlds.
 Finally, she must figure out how to move on while leaving no one behind.

-I received an ARC from NetGalley and Ylva Publishing in exchange for an honest review
+I received an ARC of this novel from NetGalley and Ylva Publishing in exchange for an honest review

 “What I will do here is what all the heroines in the novels do.
 I will endure. […] But the whole time, I’ll be hoping that we’re going back at the end of it.
 Because home is where Prim is.”